ts1/BLEUnlock/README.md

 This is required because BLEUnlock does not have Camera permission.
 Giving permission to this app resolve the problem.

+## Funding

+Since 1.9.0, binary releases are not notarized by Apple.
+Because of this, **you have to right-click and Open to start, and you have to re-authorize Keychain and other permissions.**

+My company is not developing iOS/Mac app at the moment, so I don't have access to a paid Apple Developer account.

+If you find this app is useful, please help me pay for Apple Developer Program by donating via [Buy Me a Coffee](https://www.buymeacoffee.com/tsone) or [PayPal.Me](https://paypal.me/takeshisone)!

 ## Credits

 - peiit: Chinese translation